Treatment - in general

 Sociotherapy targets the here and now.
 In individual and in group talks, sociotherapy teaches you how to deal with your complaints.
 Further, sociotherapy ensures that the therapeutic group climate is a safe one.
 Such a group climate makes it easier to work towards your treatment goals, and creates opportunities for you to learn socially from and with each other.

 Treatment with medication

 It is occasionally beneficial or necessary to treat people with psychotrauma complaints with specific medication, for instance, for depressions, sleeping problems or fears.
-Foundation Centrum ’45 mostly prescribes medication in conjunction with other, non-medicinal forms of treatment.
+ARQ Centrum’45 mostly prescribes medication in conjunction with other, non-medicinal forms of treatment.